MikeInnes/blog/posts/raven-tour.md

 show Float64(js.Math.sqrt(10))
 ```

 That's all for now!
-For more background check out the [announcement post](/posts/raven/), or [sponsor me](https://github.com/sponsors/MikeInnes) and you can check out the [repo](https://github.com/Unkindnesses/raven).
+For more background check out the [repo](https://github.com/Unkindnesses/raven).